← Back to blog

 If You're Looking for Training on Conducting a TVI Intake Meeting, I Can Help

-I’m an employment lawyer working with organizations to build IPV and domestic violence strategies grounded in law, safety, and TVI practice.
+I’m an employment lawyer working with organisations to build IPV and domestic violence strategies grounded in law, safety, and TVI practice.